-- 10.01 Upon request, the Union will be placed as a recipient on the distribution list for the adopted minutes of regular City Council meetings and the budget provided such information is made available to the public. - 10.02 All correspondence between the Employer and Union arising out of this Agreement, or incidental thereto, shall be mailed to the Union office addressed to the President and/or Corresponding Secretary of the Union.
+- 10.01 Upon request, the Union will be placed as a recipient on the distribution list for the adopted minutes of regular City Council meetings and the budget provided such information is made available to the public. - 10.02 All correspondence between the Employer and Union arising out of this Agreement, or incidental thereto, shall be directed to the President and/or Corresponding Secretary of the Union.